 If you’ve ever met Shawn Smith, you know the guy is a ball of joy.
 His beard arrives before he does and his smile is clearly an authentic, natural expression of a dude who has built a creative life he can be proud of.
 Shawnimals is his brain-child, infecting unsuspecting art-lovers with the prints & plush they never knew they needed, and which builds bridges between street art, illustration, & character driven design.

-His aesthetic is the epitome of accessibility, melding foreign influences with an illustrative style that invites all equally.
+His aesthetic and the aesthetic of Shawnimals is the epitome of accessibility, melding foreign influences with an illustrative style that invites all equally.

 After finally meeting up in person, hitting it off, and making various plans to work together, we thought it wise to give readers a glimpse into the latest musings, tips, and pontifications from the man himself.
 Shawn Smith is the type of person IPaintMyMind loves to include in our mission – he’s positive, creative, collaborative, and gets things done.